Glenn Hegar

 How does the community give input for spending funds?

-Public comment on the Council's work will be solicited on an ongoing basis.
+Public comment on the Council's work is solicited on an ongoing basis.
 For Council meetings, if public comment is available, the agenda and instructions to register will be on the meeting notice posted on the Texas Register at least seven days before the meeting date.

 Public comment will also be solicited during the Council's rule making process.
 Rules for public comment will also be posted on the Texas Register.
 The comment period is typically 30 days after publication.